Complexity of Shift Bribery in Committee Elections: Chamberlin-Courant and Its Variants

 \emph{Inapproximability.}\quad Observe that, in fact, the above proof gives our inapproximability result.
 The reason is that for a given constant factor $\alpha$, we could increase $N$ by the same factor and it would be impossible for $p$ to pass the bar candidate in any of the votes, even if we were to spend $\alpha$ times the necessary budget.
 In effect, for $p$ to succeed we would still have to find a multicolored clique. \end{proof}

-For the parameterization by the number of unit shift actions, both Borda-CC and Approval-CC are para-$\np$-hard due to the hardness of \textsc{Winner Determination}.\footnote{The literature~\cite{BL11,PRZ08} speaks of hardness of computing the score of a winning committee, but one can show that deciding whether a given candidate is in some winning committee is $\np$-hard as well.} For Greedy-Approval-CC, PTAS-CC, and Greedy-Borda-CC we obtain $\wtwo$-hardness results and inapproximability results.
+For the parameterization by the number of unit shifts, both Borda-CC and Approval-CC are para-$\np$-hard due to the hardness of \textsc{Winner Determination}.\footnote{The literature~\cite{BL11,PRZ08} speaks of hardness of computing the score of a winning committee, but one can show that deciding whether a given candidate is in some winning committee is $\np$-hard as well (and, indeed, this was formally shown by Bredereck et al.~\cite{bre-fal-kac-nie-sko-tal:c:robustness}).} For Greedy-Approval-CC, PTAS-CC, and Greedy-Borda-CC we obtain $\wtwo$-hardness results and inapproximability results.

 \begin{theorem} \thmunitshiftsga \end{theorem}